crowdlingo/course/src/speaking/handwriting.md

   - Well, there are so many people in my country, it&#39;s really hard to say, probably most people write something on computers, for example, people like to write blogs to share their feelings with friends on the internet, but personally speaking, I don&#39;t think that writing without pens can be called writing.
 - How often do you send e-mails?
   - In China, children usually learn to write in elementary school.
 They firstly learn the basic elements of the Chinese characters, then the simple characters, and finally the complicated ones.
 They will have to do a lot of writing practice to remember them.
 The more they practice, the better they write.
-- What are your main reasons for using e-mails?
-  - Yes, I feel that handwriting allows people to have more opportunity because if you have decent handwriting, people will admire you and you are considered to be both well educated and literate.

 ## Practice
 Talk to the AI老师 to practice your English!
 <qrfooter></qrfooter>